YouTransactor-SAS/miniPOS-SampleApp/README.md

 * The RPC module use an SPI interface to send/receive, RPC command/response from secure processor.
 It provides an implementation of all RPC Commands you will see next how to use that in your application.
 * The Network module implement the data exchnage usin mobile data and the WI-FI.
 The application can use it to call webservices.
 An example is provided next.
-* The MDM module is an implementation of all YouTransactor's TMS services.
+* The MDM module is an implementation of all JPS's TMS services.
 The TMS server is mainly used to manage the version of firmware and ICC / NFC configurations of card terminal.
 So the SDK allows you to transparently update of the terminal using our TMS.
-This module is useless if you decide to use another TMS not the YouTransactor one.
+This module is useless if you decide to use another TMS not the JPS one.
 * The payment module implements the EMV transaction processing for contact and contactless.
 The SDK takes in input a UCubePaymentRequest structure.
 Is is used to configure the current payment and durring the transaction a callback is returned for every step.
 At the end of transaction a PaymentContext  structure is returned which contains all necessary data to save the transaction.
 An example of Payment call is provided next.